prayushS/giffy/README.md

 <h3>CSS</h3>

-To customize giffy, you can either edit the giffy.css file or create another css file targeting the giffy elements.
+To customize giffy, you can create another css file which targets the giffy elements

 ```css